nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 Calibration
 ***********

+Calibration allows coordinates to be sent to FRANKA in it's own reference frame for it to move to.
+By callibrating FRANKA, a conversion can take place between an alternative frame of reference to FRANKA's.
+Both manual and automated methods of doing this were devised.

 To use our reference frame conversion code, use the following command in the terminal when in the directory you want it copied to::

   svn export https://github.com/nebbles/DE3-ROB1-CHESS/trunk/tools/transform.py